-The Company's Basic SCR has increased by by £ 586,953.
-The main changs in the SCR is resulting from
+The Company's Basic SCR has decreased by £ 3,902,569.
+The main change in the SCR is resulting from

 - 1) A decrease in the Non-Life Underwriting Risk Module.
-This is due to a decrease in the best estimate claims provision and risk margin since the previous financial year end; - An increase in the Market risk Module.
-This is due to an increase in the intercompany loan which is not rated.
-Additionally, in 2023, the Company has reduced the amount of counterparties it invests term deposits with from 5 to 3.
+This is due to a decrease in the best estimate claims provision and risk margin since the previous financial year end; - 2) An increase in the Market risk Module.
+This is due to an decrease in the intragroup loan by GBP 6,000,000, after the distribution of dividends;

-Other changes to the SCR are not considered material.
+3) Other changes to the SCR are not considered material.